You are here:

 Make the most of your location and mention the best bits in evocative language, mentioning aspects like the:

 - Surrounding area and its distinguishing features (“... in the heart of the leafy village of ... "/"...situated in the beautiful Peak District”)

 - ‘Feel’ of the area – if it’s a good place to raise a family, for example

-See how Great Horwood Church of England Combined School does this in its candidate information pack (pages 3-4).
+See how Great Horwood Church of England Combined School does this in its candidate information pack - available from this page.

 Stress your links to the wider world